Dr Jennifer Smith Maguire

 - the commercial fitness field, and the construction of the value of the fit body.

-Current students: Jennifer Cole (the cultural production and consumption of thrift in food magazines (full time)); Hyewon Choo (the cultural production and consumption of the fit body in South Korea (full time)); Qicong Zhang (provenance and the Chinese cultural production and consumption of luxury goods(full time)).
+Recent completions: Jennifer Cole (the cultural production and consumption of thrift in food magazines (PhD); Hyewon Choo (the cultural production and consumption of the fit body in South Korea (PhD).

 MN 7372 Cultural Intermediaries and Marketing as Practice (MSc Marketing)